Work on Butler Academy continues; school to open in July

-HARTSVILLE, S.C. — Butler Academy, a year-round charter school, will open in Hartsville in July 2020.
-House speaker Jay Lucas and other officials were invited to tour the construction site of the new school on Wednesday.
+Butler Academy, a year-round charter school, will open in Hartsville in July 2020.
+House speaker Jay Lucas and other officials were invited to tour the construction site of the new school on Wednesday (Jan.
+8).

 “This school belongs to the community,” said Jerome Reyes, founder and school president.
 “We want to become a cornerstone of the community.”